Sjord/Sjord.github.io/_posts/2019-01-30-how-to-survive-an-office-job.md

 date: 2019-08-14
 ---

-A pentester typically works in an office at a desk behind a computer for hours at end, with many people in the room that do the same.
+A pentester works in an office at a desk behind a computer for hours on end, with many people in the room that do the same.
 Working in an office with nerds brings some challenges, and in this post I will share some of my experiences with handling these.

 <!-- photo source: https://pixabay.com/en/language-lab-college-university-181083/ -->